Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 # Robot Control System
 > Tasks:   UI analysis, design and implementation for robot control system using JQUERY,PHP,HTML and JS , UX testing and improvement ,responsive design, combining base and arm screens
+> Testing Folder contains a vedio and screenshots of how it's working
+>
 #### Task Files:

 - #### robot_control_system .php and .css
 >the main files for designing the robot control system ,
 - #### values.js